MALTA TOURISM AUTHORITY

 - To contribute toward the improvement of the level of human resources in the tourism industry.

 - To advise government on the planning and development of the tourism industry as well as on the infrastructure supporting the industry.

-The Malta Tourism Authority is here to assist and advise on any tourism-related issues and to undertake activities and projects to fulfil our role.
+- To assist and advise on any tourism-related issues and to undertake activities, events and projects to fulfil our role.